Democrats reintroduce federal CROWN Act legislation to ban hair discrimination | KRDO

 Members of the Congressional Black Caucus have continued to urge leadership to take action to pass the bill but Congress has yet to take up the legislation again.

-The push for federal legislation has also been championed by Dove, National Urban League, Color of Change, the Western Center on Law & Poverty and other advocacy groups.
+Dove, the National Urban League, Color of Change, and the Western Center on Law & Poverty are original co-founders of the CROWN coalition and several organizations support the movement.

+During the news conference, Adjoa B. Asamoah, a lead legislative strategist who is also a co-founder of the CROWN coalition, said purportedly “race-neutral” grooming policies often reinforce Eurocentric standards of beauty which is “problematic.”

+“Racism is very real and it requires a thoughtful and intentional approach to dismantle the rules and practices that reinforce it.
+And in this case, to mitigate the physical, psychological, and economic harm caused by race-based hair discrimination,” she said.

 The-CNN-Wire